NutriTeam/Nutri_Score/app.md

 <p style="text-align:center;"><img src="./image/screen_product_code.PNG" alt = "Screen Product code" class="img_app"></p>

 In case no product matches your query, a warning message is displayed.
+If you can't find your product, there are several reasons.
+Maybe you misspelled it.
+The product is not in the OpenFoodFacts database.
+Either our completion and cleaning algorithm has ruled out eliminating the product because either too much information is missing in the OpenFoodFacts database or the product does not contain any tags in the database.
+Check on OpenFoodFacts if your product exists and if it is complete according to our criteria.
+If this is not the case, we encourage you to modify the product in question so that we can process it properly and you can find your product in the near future.

 <p style="text-align:center;"><img src="./image/screen_product_warning.PNG" alt = "Screen Product Warning" class="img_app"></p>